Vegetarian Tagine is a super healthy, hearty and delicious vegetarian meal that’s easy to make. Perfect for a weeknight family meal!

-Even though I aspire to eat meals comprised mostly of vegetables, leafy greens, beans, and whole grains, I'll always be a carnivore at heart.
+Even though I aspire to eat meals comprised mostly of vegetables, leafy greens, beans, and whole grains, I’ll always be a carnivore at heart.
 Growing up, the dinner that was put in front of me every night almost always had meat, chicken or fish on it along with a vegetable, a starch and a side salad.
-Call me a victim of tradition but to this day, if there's no meat on my plate at dinnertime I still feel like something is missing.
-However never does that thought cross my mind in the case of this Vegetarian Tagine.
+But when it comes to this Vegetarian Tagine the fact that it’s meatless never crosses my mind.
+It’s so filling and satisfying that you may not even realize that it’s vegetarian.

 - 1 garlic clove, minced

 - 2 carrot, cut in 1/4 in coins

 - 1/2 teaspoon fresh ginger, grated (or 1/4 teaspoon ground ginger)

 - 1 small butternut squash, peeled and cut into chunks (about 2 cups)

 - 2 cups cauliflower florets (1 small head)

 - 2 cups cooked chickpeas (or 1 15-ounce can, rinsed and drained)